tkerby/flipperzero-firmware-wPlugins/README.md

 # Fire String
 Generate truly random strings from the Flipper Zero using its IR sensor.
 Capture the infrared bursts from a flame source (like a lighter) as an unpredictable entropy source.

-Inspired by a [Lemmy post](https://lemmy.dbzer0.com/post/29276607) from dipdowel
+Inspired by [Flipper, Fire, RNG!](https://github.com/dipdowel/flipper-fire-rng) by dipdowel

 ### Main Goals:
 :white_check_mark: Generate random string using IR noise